ckeditor/ckeditor4/tests/plugins/clipboard/manual/paste.md

  * copy and paste file (works only on Firefox),
  * copy and paste part of the image from the image editor,
  * copy and paste internal HTML,
- * copy and paste text from another editor HTML data.
+ * copy and paste text from another editor.

 Everything should works as described in [this research](http://dev.ckeditor.com/ticket/11526#comment:7) or better.